PrestaShop/prestashop.github.io/content/news/public-oss-demo/2023/upcoming-live-update-1-2023.md

 Dear community,

 The first Live Update for the PrestaShop Project will happen on **Wednesday, January 11th, 2023** at [4 pm (Paris time)](https://time.is/1600_11_Jan_2023_in_Paris) on [YouTube](https://www.youtube.com/watch?v=YDS51o48W1I)!
-_Public Demo_ is now called _Live update_, as it is planned to experiment with formats other than you could see in previous sessions.
-Live coding sessions, interviews, etc.
+_Public Demo_ is now called _Live update_, as it is planned to experiment with formats other than you could see in previous sessions, like live coding, interviews, etc.

 This time, as always, I expect to share with you project news, and a couple of demos are planned:
 - Overview of the Hummingbird theme, by [@NeOMaking](https://github.com/NeOMaking)